suhashines/microservice-demo/notes.md

 # API-GATEWAY Implementation

 We need `spring-cloud-starter-gateway` dependency to create an api-gateway.
 The api-gateway will route the requests to the appropriate microservice based on the path.
 For example, if the request is for /customers, it will be routed to customer-service.

+# Distributed Tracing

+We'll set up and configure `Zipkin` for this purpose.

+1. add the Zipkin dependency to each microservice